ampas/aces-core/README.md

 ## Reporting Issues

-To report a problem with Core Transforms, please open an [issue](https://github.com/aces-aswf/aces-core/issues).
+To report a problem with any Core Transforms, please open an [issue](https://github.com/aces-aswf/aces-core/issues).

-If the issue is senstive in nature or a security related issue, please do not report in the issue tracker.
+If the issue is sensitive in nature or a security related issue, please do not report in the issue tracker.
 Instead refer to [SECURITY](https://github.com/aces-aswf/.github/blob/main/SECURITY.md) for more information about the project security policy.